Stay secure over the holidays with the ThreatLocker Lights-Out Checklist

 Limit application attacks like application hopping by limiting what applications can access.

-Limit Access to Your Files Feature Icon
+Limit Access to Your Files - White Icon

 Choose which applications in your environment need to have access to your files.